PurpleI2P/i2pd_docs_en/docs/user-guide/configuration.md

 Option                                 | Description
 -------------------------------------- | --------------------------------------
-reseed.verify                          | Request SU3 signature verification
-reseed.file                            | Full path to SU3 file to reseed from
-reseed.urls                            | Reseed URLs, separated by comma
+reseed.verify                          | Verify .su3 signature. fase by default
+reseed.urls                            | Reseed URLs, separated by comma reseed.file                            | Path to local .su3 file or HTTPS URL to reseed from reseed.zipfile                         | Path to local .zip file to reseed from reseed.threshold                       | Minimum number of known routers before requesting reseed.
+25 by default

 ### Addressbook options